Utah Valley University Parking Services - Frequently Asked Questions (FAQ) and New

 let us know the tag number found on that temporary license plate tag and we will add

-that to the system until you receive your plates.
-Once you receive plates, please
+it to the system until you receive your plates.
+Once you receive plates, please remember

 - What days and hours are parking rules enforced?
 UVU Parking policy is enforced 24 hours a day , 7 days a week.
 But, the requirement